epimorphics/ukhpi/README.md

 ### Deployment

-The detailed deployment mapping is decscribed in `deployment.yml`.
+The detailed deployment mapping is described in `deployment.yml`.
 At the time of writing, using the new infrastructure, the deployment process is as follows:

 - commits to the `dev-infrastructure` branch will deploy the dev server